1976 San Diego Chargers season: Overview

 San Diego took only three weeks to improve upon their 1975 win total, unexpectedly starting 3–0.
 They were unable to maintain that form, winning only three of their final eleven games, sustaining four shutouts and finishing 6–8.
 Despite the shutouts, the offense improved considerably under Walsh, going from the 25th- to the 11th-ranked team for total yardage.

 The passing game became much more productive, with ten more touchdowns and over 800 more yards than the previous year.
 Fouts played in every game and started all bar one.
 He comfortably set new career highs for attempts (359), completions (208), yards (2,535) and touchdowns (14), ranking in the top ten of the league in each of those statistics.
 While his interception count also increased (to 15), his passer rating of 75.4 comfortably exceeded the league-wide average of 67.0.
-His most prolific receiver was the newly arrived Joiner, who led the team in receptions, receiving yards and receiving touchdowns.
+His most prolific receiver was the newly-arrived Joiner, who led the team in receptions, receiving yards and receiving touchdowns.
 His 1,056 yards were the third most in the NFL.
-With 11th-year wide receiver Gary Garrison missing almost the whole year with a shoulder injury, no other Charger had more receiving yards than fullback Young, with 441, while the second most productive wide receiver was Dwight MacDonald with 161 yards.
+With 11th-year wide receiver Gary Garrison missing almost the whole year with a shoulder injury, no other Charger had more receiving yards than fullback Young, with 441, while the second-most productive wide receiver was Dwight MacDonald with 161 yards.
 Macdonald did score touchdowns on 4 of his 11 receptions.
-The Chargers were 17th in the 28-team league for rushing yards, with 2,040.
-Young was the leading rusher, his 802 yards coming at 5.0 per carry.
+The Chargers were 17th in the 28-team league for rushing yards with 2,040.
+Young was their leading rusher, his 802 yards coming at 5.0 per carry.
 Woods, the 1976 Offensive Rookie of the Year, added 450 yards as he returned from a serious knee injury.

 The Charger defense ranked 22nd in the league, showing a vulnerability to the pass.
 Opposing teams passed for 2,628 yards; only the Dolphins gave up more.
 San Diego did manage 20 interceptions, with Don Goode (6) and Mike Williams (4) accounting for half of them.
 Louie Kelcher unofficially led the Chargers in sacks with 6 1/2, but the team had only 23 in total, fifth-lowest in the NFL; Bacon, who the Chargers had traded to Cincinnati in the offseason, had a league-leading 21 1/2 by himself.

 On special teams, Mike Fuller averaged 13.2 yards per punt return, fourth-best in the league.
-The team did not fair as well on kickoff returns: Fuller and Artie Owens split the returns, but neither averaged in the league's top 20.
+The team did not fare as well on kickoff returns: Fuller and Artie Owens split the returns, but neither averaged in the league's top 20.
 The Chargers cut kicker Ray Wersching after acquiring Toni Fritsch from the Dallas Cowboys before the start of the season, then recalled Wersching when Fritsch was injured after five games.
 Both kickers converted 50% of their field goals, well below the league leaders, who converted over 78%.
 They also changed punters mid-season, with Hoopes cut after a pair of errors.
 His replacement, West, produced more yards per punt (40.7 to 38.8).

 Schedule

-Note: Intra-division opponents are in bold text.